Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 Easy!

-sudo shutdown now #or something like this--depends on distro
+sudo shutdown -h now #syntax depends on distro

-But what if the linux system is an appliance and someone yanks the power cable without issuing said command?
+But what if someone disconnects the host's power without issuing said command?

 Any habitual Linux user knows: bad idea.
-The file system will attempt to recover from an abrupt shutdown, and usually will, but every now and then: not as much.
+At the next power up the file system will attempt to recover from the abrupt shutdown, and usually can, but every now and then: not as much.

-There are Linux based routers, set top boxes, Internet TV's and everything else, routinely surviving abrupt power loss.
+However--there must be a way to do this.
+There are Linux based routers, set top boxes, Internet TV's and everything else, routinely surviving the aforementioned power loss.

 How do they work?

-Huge shout out to group member MVCL who pointed me to OpenWRT, a Linux based router appliance, and the technology it uses to survive power hits--overlayfs--more info here.
+Huge shoutout to group member MVCL who pointed me to OpenWRT, a Linux based router appliance, and the technology it uses to survive power hits--overlayfs--info here.

 CHEAT CODE--OVERLAYFS ON A NOVEMBER 2025 RASPBERRY PI:

-Get a Raspberry Pi (I used one of these) and Raspberry Pi OS Lite (download it here)
+Get a Raspberry Pi (I used one of these) and Raspberry Pi OS Lite (I downloaded it here)

 Then: